openshift/origin-server/node/README.writing_cartridges.md

 git config --global core.safecrlf true
 ```

-To ensure that the excutable bit is on, On UNIX-like systems, run:
+To ensure that the excutable bit is on, on UNIX-like systems, run:

 ```
 chmod +x bin/*